MacSheehy History, Family Crest & Coats of Arms

 Early History of the MacSheehy family

 This web page shows only a small excerpt of our MacSheehy research.
-Another 139 words (10 lines of text) covering the year 1642 is included under the topic Early MacSheehy History in all our PDF Extended History products and printed products wherever possible.
+Another 139 words (10 lines of text) covering the years 164 and 1642 are included under the topic Early MacSheehy History in all our PDF Extended History products and printed products wherever possible.

 MacSheehy Spelling Variations